ICAZ117/mocside/README.md

 * Double check deleting and copy assingments work as intended
     * some test cases have had the wrong assignment idempty
 * add modification to Ace-editor, suggestions, autoformat, autocompletes
-* Upon creating an assignment it should auto set the template for both python and java
+* Upon creating an assignment it should auto set the template for both python and javaupdated
-* course edit/delete button menu is positioned relative to the parent course, but getting mouse position is done relative to the body element currently causing the menu to shift away too far